nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: Click on the "*File*" tab located at the top-left corner of `myStudent` and click on "*Export*" in the dropdown menu, as shown in the image above.

 * The csv files will be saved in the same location as the .json files as specified in `preferences.json`.
-* The default location is in a folder named `data` in the same location where you downloaded the myStudent.jar file.
+* The default location is in a folder named `data` in the [home folder](#quick-start) where you downloaded the `myStudent.jar` file.
-* Exporting will replace any csv files that were exported previously, if they exist.
+* Exporting will replace any .csv files that were exported previously, if they exist.

 <div markdown="block" class="alert alert-warning">